Tsang Kam To: Lee Man

+Kowloon City

+In July 2023, Tsang joined Kowloon City.

 International career

-Tsang Kam To has earned caps with all of Hong Kong's youth and senior teams for which he was eligible.
-Hong Kong Football Association have decided to play Tsang Kam To in an age group above his age, so he was selected by the Hong Kong national under-14 football team in his last primary school year.
+Tsang has earned caps with all of Hong Kong's youth and senior teams for which he was eligible.
+Hong Kong Football Association have decided to play Tsang in an age group above his age, so he was selected by the Hong Kong national under-14 football team in his last primary school year.
 The association had planned him as a player of 2009 East Asian Games team originally and he was contracted to Hong Kong 08 later, formed for training youngsters for 2008 AFC Pre-Olympic Tournament.

-Tsang Kam To did not play in any matches of 2008 Pre-Olympic Tournament in 2007; the coach preferred strikers with greater strength.
-He left summer training section of 2009 East Asian Games team in Croatia for personal reasons, and therefore Philip Lee, general director of EAG team, criticised five absentees so conceited.
+Tsang did not play in any matches of the 2008 Pre-Olympic Tournament in 2007; the coach preferred strikers with greater strength.
+He left the summer training section of 2009 East Asian Games team in Croatia for personal reasons, and therefore Philip Lee, general director of EAG team, criticised five absentees so conceited.

-One year later, Goran Paulić took up the head coach of EAG team, and he recalled Tsang Kam To because South China and TSW Pegasus boycotted Paulić.
-Tsang Kam To earned his first cap of under-23 football team as a defender in 2009 Hong Kong–Macau Interport on 20 June 2009, and he was age of 19.
+One year later, Goran Paulić took up the head coach of EAG team, and he recalled Tsang because South China and TSW Pegasus boycotted Paulić.
+Tsang earned his first cap of under-23 football team as a defender in 2009 Hong Kong–Macau Interport on 20 June 2009, and he was age of 19.

-Tsang Kam To was selected for 2009 East Asian Games, but he did not play group stage matches and semifinal match, for Lau Nim Yat was the first choice of right wingback.
-Due to injury of Lau Lim Yat, Tsang Kam To was able to play final of the tournament against Japan on 12 December 2009 as first start right back and Hong Kong defeated Japan at penalty shootout finally.
+Tsang was selected for the 2009 East Asian Games, but he did not play in the group stage matches and semi-final match, since Lau Nim Yat was the first choice of the right back position.
+Due to the injury of Lau, Tsang was able to play in the final of the tournament against Japan on 12 December 2009 as the starter of the right back position, and Hong Kong defeated Japan at penalty shootout finally.

-In 2010 Asian Games, Tsang Kam To was the regular start-up player of Hong Kong team and he played all four games of the team.
-Although Hong Kong knocked out in the quarter-final, head coach Tsang Wai Chung paid tribute to Tsang Kam To for his bravery.
-In February 2011, Tsang Kam To was selected for the senior team by Tsang Wai Chung for a friendly against Malaysia in Kuala Lumpur.
+In 2010 Asian Games, Tsang was the regular start-up player of the Hong Kong team and played all four games.
+Although Hong Kong was knocked out in the quarter-final, head coach Tsang Wai Chung paid tribute to Tsang for his bravery.
+In February 2011, Tsang was selected for the senior team by Tsang Wai Chung for a friendly against Malaysia in Kuala Lumpur.
 He earned his first senior cap but Hong Kong lost by two goals.

-After two major under-23 events, Tsang Kam To became a leader of 2012 Pre-Olympic team.
-Because of a shortage of centre backs, Tsang Kam To was selected at centre-back in the Pre-Olympic team.
+After two major under-23 events, Tsang became a leader of the 2012 Pre-Olympic team.
+Because of a shortage of centre backs, Tsang was selected at centre-back in the Pre-Olympic team.
 He played both the first round against Maldives and the second against Uzbekistan at the 2012 AFC Pre-Olympic Tournament and Hong Kong were eliminated in a 3–0 defeat to Uzbekistan.

+On 9 February 2011, Tsang made his international debut for Hong Kong in a friendly match against Malaysia.